ropg/OOKwiz/README.md

 See the OOKwiz README.md on GitHub for a quick-start guide and full documentation
 ```

+As you can see there's a list of commands there.
+Most important right now is to understand that there are settings and that you can see them all by simply entering `set`, change them by entering `set <setting-name> <value>` and remove them by entering `unset <setting-name>`.
+Some settings are flags and don't need a value, they can simply be turned on and off with `set <setting-name>` and `unset <setting-name>`.
+Once you have set up the settings that tell OOKwiz about your radio, you can save the settings and reboot by entering `save;reboot` (or `sr` for short).

 &nbsp;

 ## Receiving packets

-Now is a good time to play around.
-Press buttons on the remotes you have and see what it shows on the screen.
+If OOKwiz is happy with your radio settings, now is a good time to play around.
+Press buttons on the remotes you have and see what shows on the Arduino IDE serial monitor.
 Note that there's three formats for the data to be displayed: once as a **RawTimings** string that shows the microseconds (µs) between transitions.

 ```
 5906,180,581,184,578,174,600,552,203,178,592,556,207,563,218,559,197,173,594,560,215,556,206,557,206,182,591,179,579,568,209,172,590,563,203,181,581,568,202,175,593,171,591,561,205,181,581,179,587